 Paper (50) – This 1-2 page paper should articulate your position for the role play by addressing ALL the questions outlined here.
 It must be double-spaced, with 12-point Times font, and one-inch margins.
 Students should paste their papers/referendum questions into the provided space in Sakai assignments prior to the class for which it is due.

 Role Play (100) – As part of this case, students will enact the highly charged debates over citizenship that took place during Osage community meetings.
 Students will be graded based on the realism of their presentations.
-All students must fill out a peer review on Sakai by the end of the day on 4/25 or they will lose all 30 points of their peer evaluation grade.

 Most weeks students will work in small groups to present an assigned film.
 Students are encouraged to create a visual presentation that provides a context for the film and can include clips or other references to the film itself.
 The group will also be in charge of leading class discussion about the film and thus should include questions related the the film throughout their discussion.
 The entire presentation should consume the 50-minute class period.
 Students must sign-up for their presentation date on the Sakai Wiki by class on 1/13, or they will lose 20 points.
 Students must fill out a peer review on Sakai the day of their presentation or they will lose all 30 points of their peer evaluation grade.